ibivibiv/lm-finetuning/Markdown/RESULTS.md

 ## Train Lms on diff context lens, evaluate on the same

 -   The models perform almost identically, not sure there is much point of finetuning on a larger context len

+## Non finetuned Lms

+-   Non-finetuned LMs can't compete with finetuned lms on ppl and definitely can't transfer over the text style